 Finally, after the Evidence Intake Center uploads the digital files to the appropriate Regional Office, the paper copies of the documents are stored.
 Importantly, every document that is uploaded to VBMS has a unique identifier that allows veterans and veterans’ advocates to determine what happened to the documentation at every stage of the scanning process and where the hard copies are located.

-Receiving Mail from the Evidence Intake Center
+Why Do Veterans Receive Mail from the Evidence Intake Center?

-Veterans should be aware that they may receive mail from the Evidence Intake Center as well.
+In addition to submitting documentation to the EIC, veterans should be aware that they may receive mail from the Evidence Intake Center as well.
 At times, the EIC may mail documentation to veterans even after their cases have closed.
 Examples of mail sent to veterans by the EIC include:

 - VA decisions on disability claims